Đồng Sĩ Nguyên: Joining the army

 In late 1965, he was wounded and returned to Hanoi for medical treatment, he was assigned Vice Director of the Bureau of Logistics of North Vietnamese Army and Frontline Logistics, reporting to Dinh Duc Thien.
 In early 1967 (although he was offered the position in December 1966), he was assigned Chief-in-Command of 559 Troop, replacing colonel Hoang Van Thai.
-He remained this position until 1976.
+He remained in this position until 1976.